-Dr. Jonathan McCully was born November 30th, 1834 in Howard Township.
-He was the eldest son of Samuel McCully and the former Sarah Bennett.
-Both Samuel and Sarah McCully were from Nova Scotia.
-The year before Dr. McCully was born, Samuel and Sarah moved from Nova Scotia and lived briefly in Rushton’s Corners in Kent County before moving to a homestead in Howard Township.
-In 1835, Mr. McCully walked 75 miles in one day to Sandwich to record his deed of 100 acres in Howard Township to avoid a land dispute.
-Dr. McCully had 2 younger brothers named Matthew and Samuel and 2 younger sisters named Hannah and Margaret.
+Dr. Jonathan McCully was born on the 30th of November, 1834 in Howard Township (Chatham-Kent).
+He was the eldest of 4 children born to Samuel McCully and the former Sarah Bennett.
+Dr. McCully’s parents were from Nova Scotia and in 1833 Samuel and Sarah McCully moved from Nova Scotia and lived briefly in Rushton’s Corners (Chatham-Kent) before settling on a homestead in Howard Township.
+In 1835, Samuel McCully walked 75 miles in one day to Sandwich to record his deed of 100 acres in Howard Township to avoid a land dispute.
+Dr. McCully’s siblings were; Hannah Ella McCully, Margaret J. McCully and Samuel Edward McCully.

 According to the 1882 Ontario Medical Register, Dr. McCully joined the College of Physicians and Surgeons on the 7th of May, 1870.
 He was listed in the 1885 Ontario Business Directory as practicing in Buckhorn (near Cedar Springs) and he is listed in the 1900 Ontario Business Directory as practicing medicine in Cedar Springs.
 Dr. McCully’s medical practice (in Cedar Springs) is recorded in the 1891, 1897 and the 1900 Farmers and Business Directory for the Counties of Elgin, Essex, Kent and Lambton Counties.

 Dr. McCully had an active political life in addition to his medical practice and his farm.
 He served on Harwich Township Council for many years, before being selected as third deputy reeve of Harwich in 1885 and he was Reeve from 1894-1895.
 Dr. McCully was the Medical Health Officer of Rondeau.